 Offering the school a lower electricity price rather than a share of any profit increases the risk to investors as there is less margin of error, which in turn would require a higher interest rate to be offered, leading to a higher electricity price.
-Instead the slightly higher electricity price builds in a margin of error to protect investors but it is then shared with the schools if projects perform as expected.
+Instead the slightly higher electricity price builds in a margin of error to protect investors but it is then given to the schools if projects perform as expected.
 This keeps risk to investors low and maximises the benefit to the school.

 Solar Options for Schools Ltd (SfS) manages the monitoring, maintenance & operations and provides administration services to the CBS on behalf of the schools and investors.
-SfS was set-up in early 2015 and now manages over 12,000 solar panels on more than 90 schools in the UK.
+SfS was set-up in early 2015 and now manages over 12,000 solar panels on more than 100 schools in the UK.
 SfS also markets solar to schools and then helps each school develop the project at no cost to the school.
 SfS earns a small development fee for each project successfully developed and a share in the long-term profits of each project.
 SfS and not the CBS covers the costs of projects development for failed projects or cost over-runs during construction.
-This ensures projects in the CBS meet the minimum calculated 12-year payback threshold based on agreed assumptions, thus reducing the risk to Bondholders while ensuring long-term interests are properly aligned between SfS, schools and Bondholders.
+This ensures projects in the CBS meet the minimum calculated 13-year payback threshold based on agreed assumptions, thus reducing the risk to Bondholders while ensuring long-term interests are properly aligned between SfS, schools and Bondholders.

-Key partiesSolar for Schools CBS Ltd Directors
+Key parties Solar for Schools CBS Ltd Directors

 The Directors combine longterm experience in renewable energy finance, helping schools 'go solar', managing schools and education for sustainable development.
 The schools that become members of the CBS may propose and elect additional Directors at the AGM.
+Ann Finlayson Schrimpff Chair Executive Chair of Co-Founder & SEEd, the CEO of Solar Sustainability and Options for Environmental Schools Ltd Education Charity and Founding Member and Chair of the Sustainable Schools Alliance 35 years in environmental and sustainability education: teaching and training teachers in Scotland, Papua New Guinea, Australia, Canada and the UK.
+Previous roles include: Capital and Greencoat Capita.l Head of WWF-UK Education